When is it time for a rebrand? 5 signs

 3 – Your industry is changing fast, and you need to keep up

 No one sells their products and services without competition.
 There’s always someone trying to beat you at your game, so what happens if your entire industry is moving on and you’re still stuck in the past?
 A full rebrand might be just what’s ordered.

 Your industry could be changing for many reasons, like new technology.
 Home automation is one sector that’s making some pretty futuristic strides – imagine your company is still selling faulty clapper lights against the competition’s exciting innovations… It might be time to rebrand yourself to put that old reputation behind you.

 4 – You’ve moved on from your branding

-We’ve talked a lot about changes coming from the outside – audiences, the industry… but what about when the change is coming from within?
+We’ve talked a lot about changes coming from the outside – from audiences and the industry… But what about when the change is coming from within?

 Everyone goes through personal growth (our personal growth for the day was being healthy and putting banana on our Coco Pops), including businesses.
-Say your branding tells people you’re focused on selling affordable clothing – but you’ve recently decided you want to be a more sustainable and eco-friendly retailer.
+Say, for example, your branding tells people you’re focused on selling affordable clothing.
+But, you’ve recently decided you want to be a more sustainable and eco-friendly retailer.
 Your prices might have to rise, and it’d be misleading to keep telling your customers they can buy a blouse for the price of a Freddo!

 5 – You’re suffering from identity issues